-The key definitions used for the system evaluations of LTE can be found in an operator input document addressing the performance verification milestone in the LTE development process [5].
-This document takes into account deployment scenarios and channel models agreed during the LTE Study Item [6], and is based on an evaluation methodology elaborated by NGMN NGMN operators in [7].
+The key definitions used for the system evaluations of LTE Release 8 can be found in an input document from network operators addressing the performance verification milestone in the LTE development process [5].
+This document takes into account deployment scenarios and channel models agreed during the LTE Study Item [6], and is based on an evaluation methodology elaborated by NGMN operators in [7].
 The reference deployment scenarios which were given special consideration for the LTE performance evaluation covered macrocells with base station separations of between 500 m and 1.7 km, as well as microcells using MIMO with base station separations of 130 m.
 A range of mobile terminal speeds were studied, focusing particularly on the range 3-30 km/h, although higher mobile speeds were also considered important.